Chinggeltei: Career

 In 1945, Chinggeltei returned to Inner Mongolia; soon after, the surrender of Japan brought World War II to an end.
 He took up teaching duties at the Inner Mongolia Autonomous Academy (内蒙古自治学院) in Chifeng, compiling textbooks and in Mongolian as well as teaching both politics and language and literature courses.
 It was there that he first met Ulanhu, who was the school's principal.
 Ulanhu's speeches about various events of the day (such as the 3 April 1946 meeting in Chengde which provided for the unification of Inner Mongolia as a single governmental unit) left a deep impression on the teachers of the school and helped them to become more knowledgeable about politics.
 In May 1947, half of the Autonomous Academy's teaching staff were transferred to Qiqihar to establish the Inner Mongolia Military Administration University (内蒙古军政大学); Chinggeltei was responsible for setting up their Mongolian language and literature division.

 In 1949, Chinggeltei was transferred to the Inner Mongolia Daily (内蒙古日报) as editor of the Mongolian-language section and head of internal education; during this time, he also travelled to Hulunbuir for a linguistic survey, and published his Grammar of the Mongol language (蒙文文法).
-In 1953, he began doing language work for the Communist Party of China's Propaganda Committee.
+In 1953, he began doing language work for the Central Propaganda Department of the Chinese Communist Party.
 He was tapped to be vice-rector of the newly founded Inner Mongolia University in 1957, again working under Ulanhu.